JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

         3) Finish the 4th part of inception report
         4) Reference

-### 2022/10/25
+### 2022/10/24 2pm—5pm
   - Meet with Daniel
   - Installed SDK for Intel realsense camera D435i
   - Tested the code to get the image from camera in python
   - Aruco function test on camera

+### 2022/10/25 2pm—5pm
+  - Read opencv online resources and tried blob detection
+  - Implemented Aruco Marker detection algorithm
+  - Developed github code management standard

 ### 2022/10/27 (10am — 1pm)
   - Modified the inception report according to suggestions from professor and TAS